1995 - 1996

 To EntreTo Entre

-This page was last updated: 27 April, 2009
+This page was last updated: 11 September, 2014

 Sign InView Entries

-Left: October 1999, Lobelia and Campanula poscharskyana
+Left: October 1999, Lobelia and

-Right: August 2001, mostly Lobularia.
-Beneath baskets there is Mahonia
+Beneath baskets there is Mahonia box

 Above left: Ilex aquifolium planted next door to Mahonia in the older wooden planter, just blooming the first time.
 Right: Petunia 'Orchid Mist' and Frillytunia, both grown by me.

-Below: The hanging basket with Lobelia Regatta 'Sky Blue' grown by me, also double Busy Lizzie and Hedera sp I bought.
+Below: The hanging basket with Lobelia Regatta 'Sky Blue' grown by me, also double Busy Lizzie and Hedera sp.
+I bought.

 Above: Hanging baskets above the 'Bamboo planter'.
 Left: August 1999, in the planter the new Bamboo and Gladiolus, in the basket - Diascia, grown by me.
 Right: July 2003, a new Bamboo already dead!